What is the Difference between an Inheritance Loan and an Inheritance Advance?

 How to Pay Inheritance Tax

 Inheritance tax comes out of your pocket rather than from your loved one’s estate.
-The amount you pay depends on the amount you inherit and what your relationship was to the deceased person.
+The amount you pay depends on the amount you inherit and what your relationship was with the deceased person.
 Since you cannot use the estate’s assets to pay the inheritance tax, you may want to consider obtaining a loan to cover the cost of the tax.

 For example, if the estate exists in a state that charges a 4% tax on inheritances worth more than $1 million and you inherit $3 million, you will only pay an inheritance tax on $2 million.
 This means you would pay an inheritance tax of $80,000.
 You will report this information on your tax form for the inheritance.